zxhm001/vue-location-selector/README.md

 </script>
 ```

-The location result will be returned by the variable "location" which you bind.The data structure look like beblow.
+The location result in param of the callback bind to change event looks like beblow when "change" event fired.

 ```js
 {